Masterpiece Stories

 The Artist and His Principles

 Nowadays, Banksy is an artist known worldwide.
-He was presumably born in 1974 in Bristol and no one has revealed his identity yet.
+He was presumably born in 1974 in Bristol, and his identity has not been revealed yet.
 Nevertheless, he is one of the major artists in the Street Art scene.
-His peculiarity lays in particular in the principles underlying his works, i.e. social criticism of problems and absurdities of contemporary Western society.
-He painted and still paints political, cultural, and ethical themes, such as racism, war, excessive consumerism, animal mistreatment, art commercialization, migration, and of course pollution.
+His peculiarity lies in particular in the principles underlying his works, i.e, social criticism of problems and absurdities of contemporary Western society.
+He has painted (and continues to paint) political, cultural, and ethical themes, such as racism, war, excessive consumerism, animal mistreatment, art commercialization, migration, and, of course, pollution.

 Other unmistakable Banksy signatures are the irony and sarcasm, often included in the paintings, together with their visual impact.

-In this sense, Season’s Greetings represents a typical Banksy’s work and makes us all reflect on the serious problem of pollution.
+In this sense, Season’s Greetings represents a typical Banksy work and makes us all reflect on the serious problem of pollution.

 Banksy, Season’s Greetings, 2018, Port Talbot, Wales, UK.